In the world of design-build, women are helping build the future

 Traditionally, the construction industry, including the world of design-build, has comprised a predominantly male workforce.
 But that is changing.
-According to the (DBIA) publication, DBIA Integration Quarterly, and their article, “,” women currently make up 47 percent of the national workforce, but only 9 percent of women in the design-build world.
+According to the Design-Build Institute of America (DBIA) publication, DBIA Integration Quarterly, and their article, “Women Boosting Their Impact in Design-Build,” women currently make up 47 percent of the national workforce, but only 9 percent of women in the design-build world.

 Women bring valuable leadership skills to design-build

 Industry leaders have taken notice and are working to increase diversity and inclusiveness in their workforces, in part because of the unique and valuable skills women bring to the environment.
 Among them: integrity, motivation and a willingness to take initiative.
 These key competencies, according to research conducted the Harvard Business Institute, are skills that are key to good leadership.
 The findings were of interest: women tended to score higher than their male colleagues in two-thirds of those competencies.

 A changing industry, fighting fear of change

 But changing the workplace can, at times, be an uphill battle.
 The same report showed that less than a third of respondents felt that having a female leader would result in positive changes in the construction environment.
 Panelists at a popular workshop of the 2018 Design-Build for Water/Wastewater conference weighed in on the results in a discussion entitled, “Steel Toe Stories and Project Success Guide.”
 Their assessment: fear of change skews such responses.
 One woman on the panel also pointed to the common issue of girls being labeled bossy, when the skills they are exhibiting prove to be good leadership building blocks later in life.
 Another woman on the panel explained that at its core, the issue is about having shared goals, regardless of gender: driving toward project success, having a team that performs well and producing a quality product that’s within budget.
 With those shared goals in place, the industry simply needs women available to serve in those roles.